 Myth #2 If your doctor prescribed it, it must be safe

 This is a very common and popular misconception we have.
-Most prescription drugs or over the counter drugs is safe if taken by recommended dosage.
-If we take in excessive amounts, we may get addicted or cause bodily damage by it, and yes if taken for a long period of time, it could become addictive and physical or mental dependency may grow on it.
+Most prescription drugs or over-the-counter drugs are safe if taken by the recommended dosage.
+If we take in excessive amounts, we may get addicted or cause bodily damage by it, and yes if taken for a long period of time, it could become addictive, and physical or mental dependency may grow on it.

 Wrong.
 Many natural drugs have been found responsible to alter our brain, causing impaired judgments, brain damage, or other serious damages both physically and mentally.
 Drugs such as magic mushrooms, or marijuana are examples of such natural drugs that may alter our brain’s natural abilities.

 Myth #4 Abusing drugs or alcohol would not affect anyone else but me